 • assertive case management (actively keeping on top of cases and acting early on danger signals).

 A key part of our advocacy is to ensure that professionals understand and respect the B.C.
-Mental Health Act, most particularly as regards involuntary committal.
-It’s not unusual, for example, for a family member, trying to get treatment for an ill relative, to be told by a psychiatrist, “Yes, he’s ill, but I can’t commit him, he’s not dangerous.”
+Mental Health Act, especially around involuntary committal.
+It’s not unusual, for example, for a family member trying to get treatment for an ill relative to be told by a psychiatrist, “Yes, he’s ill, but I can’t commit him, he’s not dangerous.”
 This, however, is a serious misreading of the Act.
 A person need not be in danger of causing bodily harm to themselves or others to be admitted.
-The leading grounds for committal, in the Act, are to “prevent…. substantial mental or physical deterioration.”
+The leading grounds for committal in the Act are to “prevent…. substantial mental or physical deterioration.”
 In other words, the system has a responsibility to treat someone who is falling seriously ill because of the illness itself and the damage it does.
 The Act is there to protect people from harm and, according to the Guide to the Mental Health Act, “physical, social, family, vocational or financial harm may be included in the definition of “protection” from serious harms caused by a mental disorder.”

 As well as promoting understanding of the Mental Health Act on this point, we assist family members in their own direct efforts – at hospital emergency wards and with outreach workers – to get their ill relatives into hospital when treatment is needed.
 We explain the committal criteria to them; arm them with copies of the Guide to the Mental Health Act, and in a pinch, if they’re still running into difficulty with the system, will even accompany them to hospital, when we can manage, to help them make their case.

 We also stress the importance, for purposes of assessment, of “collateral information”; information, from family members and friends, detailing symptoms of their ill relatives whom they have watched falling ill.